nivagator/shibbyxyz-hugo/content/hugo-conversion.md

 ```

 now, running `hugo && deploy` will push the site to the remote server. in the future, the plan is to make this more automated with a crude, elementary implementation of ci/cd.

+seeing now that hugo has its own `deploy` command.
+I will revisit this in the future.